 With the excitement of the new school year around the corner, Molly is ready to have the best Bible Principles school year ever.
 Do you remember Molly?
-Well, she is ready to sit down and work on pulling together lessons for her family.
+Well, she is ready to sit down and work on pulling together Christian homeschool curriculum lesson plans for her family.
 How about you?
 If you do have the time and are ready to leap into preparing lessons, find out the simple framework that Molly is using to help her be ready.
 (Psst, if you don’t have the time like Molly does, check out our solution for you here.)

 How to Easily Pull Together Principle Approach® Lessons

 Firstly, Molly consults the Noah Plan® overviews of her choice to find out what topic is to be covered that week.
 Using the framework of the lesson planning sheet below, she writes down her decisions.
 Next, she references the topic in the Noah Plan® curriculum guides, red books, and other suggested reads found in the overviews on the topic.
 She either jots down the pages she’ll turn to and read directly from sentences she has highlighted in her books, or she’ll jot down her narration of it.
 It’s her choice.
 At the bottom of this planning sheet, she writes a concluding sentence which helps them reason together from Scripture about the Leading Idea.